holidayextras/culture/coding-principles.md

 All new projects must have code linting enabled and configured to fail CI if the standard are not meet.

-The preferred way of implementing this is to use our [make-up](https://github.com/holidayextras/make-up) project, as this simplifies the approach provides further consistency among project.
+The preferred way of implementing this is to see our [linting rules documentation](https://github.com/holidayextras/culture/javascript-linting-rules.md#adding-to-your-project), as this simplifies the approach provides further consistency among project.